Cherrismaa/Enagic/README.md

 ---

 ## 📄 Pages Overview
 1. **Home Page** — Overview of Kangen Water® benefits and company mission
+2. **About Company** — Explains everything about the company and its mission
-2. **Machines Page** — Detailed listing of models, features, and specifications
+3. **Machines Page** — Detailed listing of models, features, and specifications
-3. **Benefits Page** — Explains health and lifestyle benefits of Kangen Water®
+4. **Benefits Page** — Explains health and lifestyle benefits of Kangen Water®
-4. **Certifications Page** — Displays all official certifications and trust seals
+5. **FAQs Page** — Displays all important frequently asked questions and its answers
-5. **Contact Page** — Email verification form + WhatsApp direct connect
+6. **Contact Page** — Email verification form + WhatsApp direct connect
-6. **Trial/Demo Page** — Easy sign-up for free trial
+7. **Trial/Demo Page** — Easy sign-up for free trial
-7. **Email Verification Flow** — Secure OTP-based verification for genuine leads
+8. **Email Verification Flow** — Secure OTP-based verification for genuine leads

 ---
 ## Why It Works